ninthwalker/HCAlert/README.md

-# HCAlert
+# HC Alert
+Hardcore Alert
-Discord Bot to Alert on WoW Classic Hardcore Deaths and Level Up
+- Discord Bot to Alert on World of Warcraft Classic Hardcore Deaths and Level Up

 Pictures are worth a thousand words so here is what it looks like: